But what happens to your business debts (and even family debts) when a person unexpectedly passes away?

 A business owner's ability to actually retire is usually directly linked to the success and stability of their business and their own ability to continue to earn an income.

-The downside of debt
+The downside of business debt

 Most businesses in order to start or expand will have to use some form of borrowing and debt as a tool for growth.
 Because business loans and mortgages are usually substantial, they require a personal guarantee from the directors and usually directly secured by their own homes.